 Just what more can be said about Starcrawler?
 Their Norwich gigs just never cease to amaze me.
 I was overjoyed when I learned that PRB Presents was bringing them back to Norwich as part of a six-date UK leg of their European tour (that took in Glastonbury the previous day), however, before I learned of the Norwich booking I had already bought a ticket for their London show thinking that might be my only chance to see them.
 Not to worry though, I was more than happy to see them twice in a week!
-This time I was in my Outline capacity so will link that later.
+This time I was also in my Outline capacity so will link that later.

 As thrilling and amazing as that gig at The Dome in Tufnell Park was, there is just something extra special about seeing a favourite band in your favourite venue in your home city, plus something magical seems to happen when Starcrawler play here.
 London was great but as Echo and the Bunnymen apparently used to say (as their yardstick for amazing gigs) “It was good but it wasn’t a Norwich!”
 My own gig barometer these days is if it is exceptional it makes me forget about my aching legs, and this one certainly did that.

 Support was again from Plague Vendor, hailing from the outskirts of LA.
 They rather blew me away at The Dome so I wanted to make sure I caught their set in Norwich too.
 The crowd went even more wild for them here than they did in London, crazy scenes and the most explosive, impressive support slot I can remember for a long time.

 There was such a strong sense of excitement and anticipation ahead of the appearance onstage of Starcrawler.
 The sold out NAC had the hall already full and with loads of people claiming a spot at the front against the barrier well ahead of set time.
 I noticed a lot of new faces here with a noticably younger crowd bringing down the average age considerably.